apereo/apereo.github.io/_posts/cas/2018-06-15-cas53-admin-endpoints-security.md

 }
 ```

-...and if you happen to be wrong, you might be presented with:
+...and if you happen to submit an incorrect authentication request with bad credentials, you might be presented with:

 ```json
 {